morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 plot(asv_dend, ylab="Bray-Curtis Distance")
 ```
-So from our first peek, the broadest clusters separate the biofilm, carbonate, glassy, and water samples from the altered basalt rocks, which are the brown labels.
-R8-R11 (black) were all of the glassier type of basalt with thin (~1-2 mm), smooth exteriors, while the rest (R1-R6, and R12; brown) had more highly altered, thick (>1 cm) outer rinds (excluding the oddball carbonate which isn’t a basalt, R7).
+So, from our first peek, the broadest clusters separate the biofilm, carbonate, glassy, and water samples from the altered basalt rocks, which are the brown labels.
+R8-R11 (black) were all of the glassier type of basalt with thin (~1-2 mm), smooth exteriors, while the rest (R1-R6, and R12; brown) had more highly altered, thick (>1 cm) outer rinds (excluding the oddball carbonate, which isn’t a basalt, R7).

 **Ordination clustering**

+Ordination clustering is a multivariate technique that reduces complex data into a few axes that capture the main patterns of variation.
+Samples are then visualized in this reduced space (2D or 3D), where their distances/clustering reflect dissimilarity/similarity.
+Often this is done as Principal Coordinates Analysis (PCoA).

 ```R
 asv_pcoa <- ordinate(ASV_physeq, method="PCoA", distance="bray")